 Schedule pregnant people for a mental health consultation as part of perinatal health care and post-delivery in recognition of pregnancy being a significant life event.

-Integrated behavioral health.
+MaIntegrated behavioral health.

 Screening, Brief Intervention and Referral to Treatment

 Consider new clinical delivery models that better integrate behavioral health into routine perinatal care, such as integrated behavioral health or collaborative care models.